Teen arrested in school threat

 Capt.
 James Bussell said TCPD was contacted Sunday by staff with the Benzie County Sheriff's Office, with information about the threat.

-A TCPD school resource officer, Jennilynn Oster alerted school officials and John VanWagoner, superintendent of Traverse City Area Public Schools, said nearby schools were placed in safe mode as a precaution, as previously reported.
+TCPD school resource officer Jennilynn Oster alerted school officials and John VanWagoner, superintendent of Traverse City Area Public Schools, said nearby schools were placed in secure mode as a precaution, as previously reported.

+Oster was already working on a case concerning the student and previous threats, according to a press release from Bussell.
+Oster did not respond to a request for further comment.

-Schools included Creekside School, which shares a campus with Northwest Education Services at 1101 Red Drive; Central Grade School at 301 Seventh St.; Traverse City West Middle School at 3950 Silver Lake Road; the Montessori School at 1009 S. Oak St.; and Traverse Heights at 933 Rose St.
+The schools that went into secure mode included Creekside School, which shares a campus with Northwest Education Services, formerly TBAISD, at 1101 Red Drive; Central Grade School at 301 Seventh St.; Traverse City West Middle School at 3950 Silver Lake Road; the Montessori School at 1009 S. Oak St.; and Traverse Heights at 933 Rose St.

+TCAPS Communications Director Ginger Smith said the school district received a handful of calls from concerned parents on Monday regarding the precautionary measure, many of which wondered what it meant for their children's schools to be in secure mode.

+Smith said she shared information on the difference between a lockdown and secure mode earlier in the year, but since it's the end of the school year, parents likely forget what distinguished the two.

 Grand Traverse County Prosecutor Noelle Moeggenberg requested a 4:30 p.m. emergency hearing in family court, and the male juvenile was lodged in the county's jail until at least June 15.
 A second hearing on that date will address possible additional charges and placement options, Bussell said.